 Visualization

-The visualization program at Texas A&M University focuses on the creation, design and development of the visual experience by teaching students the equal importance of art, technology, science and design.
+The Visualization program at Texas A&M University focuses on the creation, design and development of the visual experience by teaching students the equal importance of art, technology, science and design.

 As an undergraduate, you’ll take a sequence of studio classes to grow in your area of interest.
 These project-based studios are supported by courses that teach programming, art theory, the production pipeline and other technical skills.